openbmc/openbmc/meta-raspberrypi/docs/extra-build-config.md

 ## Set overclocking options

 The Raspberry Pi can be overclocked.
-As of now overclocking up to the "Turbo Mode" is officially supported by the raspbery and does not void warranty.
+As of now overclocking up to the "Turbo Mode" is officially supported by the Raspberry Pi and does not void warranty.
 Check the config.txt for a detailed description of options and modes.
 The following variables are supported in local.conf: `ARM_FREQ`, `GPU_FREQ`, `CORE_FREQ`, `SDRAM_FREQ` and `OVER_VOLTAGE`.